bioelectric-interfaces/nfb_studio/docs/source/experiment/general.rst

 **Name**: the name of the experiment.

 **Inlet**: The most important field here is “Inlet”.
 This field relates to the source of the data being processed.
-It could be data either from an LSL stream and generator in case of online experiments or from a h5 file for offline processing.
+It could be data either from an LSL stream (Mitsar, basically, is for LSL streams) and generator in case of online experiments or from a h5 file for offline processing.
 In the latter case, you should type a full path to the file.

 It is a brief description of the rest options: